lenmetson/speech-time/data_pres/notes.md

 print(regions_men)
 ```

-The second problem was that we wanted to get a sense of perhaps some discrimination in parliament.
+Using this function we wanted to get a first sense of perhaps some discrimination in parliament.
 We saw there was a daily order number variable, which we thought represented the order in which MSPs speak in parliament.
 But to do this we could not ue the same funciton, as these daily orders are repeated over the dataset since the data runs over a few years.
 So we created a different function:

 ```
 #define function to get values in column